SuhithCodes/mavsphere/README.md

 ## 📦 Deployment

-This project is set up for easy deployment on Vercel.
-Simply connect your GitHub repository to Vercel, and it will automatically deploy your main branch.

-For other hosting platforms, make sure to build the project first:
+This project is set up for easy deployment on Cpanel.
+Make sure to build the project first:

 ```bash
 npm run build